 I’ve carried this appreciation with me throughout my education and career.
 Since receiving my Master’s in physical therapy from Oakland University, I’ve maintained an active approach to physical therapy through more than 25 courses in manual and manipulative physical therapy and sports therapy rehabilitation.
-I also earned my board certification in orthopedic physical therapy, first in 1999, and then passed a rigorous recertification exam in 2009.
+I also earned my board certification in orthopedic physical therapy, first in 1999, and then passed a rigorous re-certification exams in 2009 and 2019.

 For me, physical therapy is about empowerment – I enjoy helping to correct the mechanical problems, and then providing patients the tools and knowledge to take care of themselves.
 Helping a patient to regain their independence and giving them relief from their pain is the best part of my job.
 And, forming 1st Choice Physical Therapy as a partner has given me the opportunity to spend enough time with each patient to deliver the type of hands-on care that they deserve.

 In addition to staying active in my career, my family helps keep me moving outside of work.
 With our three young children (two boys and a girl), my wife and I enjoy spending time together as a family volunteering at their school, going camping with friends in northern Michigan, or cheering them on in their respective sports, including baseball, basketball and soccer.

 Peter R. Kovacek, PT, DPT, MSA Geriatric Rehab